edvHo/383ConStruct/README.md

 ```
 Running this command will also download dependencies for conStruct

-ConStruct includes multiple vignettes, which act as the user manual and can be accessed by:
+ConStruct includes multiple vignettes, which act as the user manual.
+These include more in-depth explanations as well as other analyses available for use.
+They can be accessed by running:
 ```
 # formatting data
 vignette(topic="format-data",package="conStruct")